Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites

+To ensure robust infrastructure planning over the year, we use the full-year dataset to plan the charging infrastructure under the IPS methods, as described in Section~\ref{robust algorithm}.
+These three full-year instances, corresponding to the size of uncertainty set increasing from 0 to $2\sigma$, provide the most robust planning results compared with the selective datasets.

+Table~\ref{tab:solving_types} summarizes the optimization results.
+When extending the data range to the full year using the IPS method, between 1 and 3 iterations exceeded the time limit.
+However, all three full-year instances converge by the end of the 12-month horizon.
+In the final instance involving joint planning and scheduling, an optimality gap of less than 0.1\% is achieved.
+Fig.\ref{Installed_charger_different_alpha} shows zone-wise differences in the number of slow and fast chargers in three full-year cases with the increasing size of uncertainty sets.
+As uncertainty increases, two or three additional fast chargers are replaced with slow chargers.

-When comparing the three solution methods, the IPS method yields the highest number of chargers across all four instances using the full-year datasets.
-The DS and DS-h methods have an even lower number of chargers compared with the deterministic benchmark case, since an additional 18 trucks are excluded as HCVs due to the short parking duration.
-Fig. \ref{four_instances} shows the total number of chargers (i.e., the sum of fast and slow chargers) determined by the IPS procedure from monthly subproblems over 12 months in the four instances.
-From January to December, the number of trucks parking and charged in any of the eight zones rises from 156 to 182, leading to a steady increase in the required charger installations.
-As the parking duration uncertainty grows, the total number of EV chargers—particularly fast chargers—also increases.
-In the fourth instance, a larger share of fast chargers is installed compared to the third instance, since fast chargers are less affected by uncertainty than slow chargers.
-Across four stochastic instances, the only difference between the DS and DS-h results lies in the installation or placement of a single fast charger.
-This indicates that the assignment of specific fast chargers can hinder the convergence of the DS method.
-In contrast, the proposed heuristic prioritizes placing the fast charger, allowing the model to achieve the optimal solution more efficiently.
-The detailed solution process using the DS-h method is presented in Appendix \ref{fix_and_optimize}.
+When comparing results from the 39-day dataset with those from the full-year dataset, the latter yields more chargers because the full-year data captures the end-of-year period with the highest vehicle counts.
+In contrast, the results derived from the 39-day dataset require even fewer chargers than the deterministic benchmark, because an additional 18 trucks are excluded from the HCV set due to their very short parking durations.
+Fig. \ref{four_instances} shows the total number of chargers (i.e., the sum of the number of fast and slow chargers) determined by the IPS procedure from monthly subproblems over 12 months in three instances.
+From January to December, the number of trucks parked and charged across the eight zones increases from 156 to 182, resulting in a steady rise in the number of required charger installations.

-Fig. \ref{Installed_charger_different_alpha} shows the zone-wise differences in the number of slow and fast chargers when comparing four stochastic instances to the benchmark case (i.e., case 1 in the deterministic formulation).
-In general, zones 1, 2, 4, and 7 have an increase in the number of slow chargers, while zone 6 has a reduction.
-It is because that zone 6 has a quite high variance in the parking duration.
-The model optimizes more chargers and schedules more trucks to be charged at zones 1 or 2, which are connected to zone 6, in four stochastic cases.